emcdo411/epoch-g2cpu-ebt-framework/diag-G²CPU-workflow.md

 ![Status](https://img.shields.io/badge/STATUS-SPRINT_1_DRAFT-2D3436?style=for-the-badge&labelColor=2D3436&color=8E9FD5)
 ![License](https://img.shields.io/badge/DACR_LICENSE-v2.6-2D3436?style=for-the-badge&labelColor=2D3436&color=596170)

-> **Scope:** This document applies the EBT Framework v2.6 diagnostic protocol — including ASHEN Knowledge Intake, Pathway Analysis, NNN Governing Layer audit, and CVD Risk Scoring — to the publicly documented G²CPU AI-assisted test workflow architecture.
-It identifies exactly where CVD risk is present, where NNN governance fires, and where G²CPU's deterministic layer provides structural protection that AI alone cannot.
+> **Scope:** This document applies the EBT Framework v2.6 diagnostic protocol — including ASHEN Knowledge Intake, Pathway Analysis, NNN Governing Layer audit, and CVD Risk Scoring — to the G²CPU + AI-assisted workflow scenario as reconstructed from publicly available architecture documentation.
+It identifies where CVD risk would be present in that scenario, where NNN governance would need to fire, and where G²CPU's deterministic layer already provides structural protection that AI alone cannot.
+All findings are scenario-based and require technical validation by Natan Biesmans before any program-specific claim is made.
 >
 > **Prepared by:** Erwin M. McDonald · Epoch Frameworks LLC · Fort Worth, Texas
 > **For review:** Natan Biesmans · G²CPU